mac-can/mac-can.github.io/_pages/wrapper/PCBUSB.md

 For a list of known bugs and caveats see tab [Issues]({{page.issues}}) in the GitHub repo.

-### License
+### Dual-License

-PCBUSB-Wrapper is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).

-PCBUSB-Wrapper is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with PCBUSB-Wrapper.
-If not, see &lt;http://www.gnu.org/licenses/&gt;.
+You can choose between one of them if you use this work in whole or in part.

 ### Trademarks

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
-PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany.
+PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
+All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.

 ### Hazard Note